AzamatVaxobov/InventoryApp/README.md

 It was manageable with ChatGPT's assistance.
 ChatGPT provided detailed explanations and guided the architecture to completion smoothly.
 The integration of various layers was clear and systematic.

 ### How long did the task take you to complete?
-Including initial setup, debugging, and testing, the task took approximately **[INSERT TIME] hours**.
+Including initial setup, debugging, and testing, the task took approximately **5 hours**.
 Most of the time was spent on debugging specific errors and setting up proper connections.

 ### Was the code ready to run after generation?
 What did you have to change to make it usable?
 The generated code was solid and helped establish a solid foundation for the project.
 However, minor adjustments were required: